Bosnia and Herzegovina Crisis Response Plan 2023 - 2024

 Community stabilization

-IOM will assist communities of return, and the Government of BiH to be prepared for the reintegration of returnees from conflict zones in line with international standards.
+IOM will assist the communities of return and the government of BiH to prepare for and have systems in place for the reintegration of BiH citizens returning from conflict zones in line with international standards.
 Given the complexities and political sensitivity related to the return and reintegration of returnees from conflict zones, a flexible and process-oriented approach, tailored to the specific needs, and in close cooperation with the responsible government authorities, is required.
-The timing, as well as the expected numbers of returnees, will also affect the intensity and scale of project interventions across the region.

-• Support the BiH government’s preparedness to reintegrate and rehabilitate returnees from conflict zones.
+• Support the BiH government’s preparedness to reintegrate and rehabilitate BiH citizens returning from conflict zones.

 • Support receiving communities by building their resilience and by strengthening their capacities to play an active role in the reintegration of returnees from conflict zones.

-• Support interventions benefitting host communities and create opportunities for dialogue and intercultural exchange, to improve citizens’ perceptions and attitudes towards migrants, asylum-seekers and refugees.
+• Support interventions benefitting the host communities and creating opportunities for dialogue and intercultural exchange, such as improvements in public infrastructure, and cultural activities, to improve citizens’ perceptions and attitudes towards migrants, asylum-seekers and refugees.

 • Engage with the media and popular voices in local communities to foster more accurate and compassionate narratives on migrant issues in the public discourse.

-• Advocating with relevant government decision-makers at all levels, to improve public perceptions of migration, fight xenophobia and enable constructive solutions to local community challenges.
+• Advocate with relevant government decision-makers at all levels, to improve public perceptions of migration, fight xenophobia, and enable constructive solutions to local communities challenges.

-• Build the capacities of authorities to enhance integration options as part of case management and assistance to vulnerable categories.
+• Build the capacities of state and local authorities to enhance integration options as part of case management and assistance to vulnerable categories.

 • Focus on finding integration and regular pathways for migrants and asylum seekers in TRCs through access to legal aid, asylum registration, temporary protection, family reunification and other forms of status resolution, according to the BiH legal framework.

-• Prioritize the inclusion of migrants, asylum seekers and refugees in host societies and integration of those eligible to stay, to combat discrimination, xenophobia and exclusion.
+• Work on the inclusion of migrants, asylum seekers and refugees in host societies and integration of those eligible to stay, to combat discrimination, xenophobia and exclusion through policy and community initiatives.

-• Continue advocating for local host communities to continue to receive aid to cope with the increased pressures related to migrants’ presence, increased use of public services, and improved local assistance to migrants, asylum seekers and local residents.
+• Continue to provide advocacy for local host communities to continue to receive aid to cope with the increased pressures related to migrants’ presence.

-• Explore possibilities with donors and local partners for smaller centres or other residential units, spread across BiH and tailored to the needs of their residents, particularly for those who are stranded and in need of long-term solutions.
+• Promote among donors and local partners the possibility to operate smaller centres or other residential units, spread across BiH, tailored to the needs of stranded migrants in need of long-term solutions.

 Funding required